Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger

 \section{DISCUSSION}

-\subsection{Post-experiment Comprehension test}
+\subsection{Post-experiment comprehension test}

-In response to RQ~1, the comprehension test results presented in Fig.~\ref{fig:Test} indicate that the test scores of the group that had the trigger cue in the RtI were significantly higher than those of the group that did not get the trigger cues.
-This result suggests that the proposed RtI trigger cues positively impacted the driver's awareness and understanding of the ADS limitations.
+In response to RQ~1, the comprehension test presented in Fig.~\ref{fig:Test} indicates that the test scores of the group that had the trigger cue \& reason on RtI were significantly higher than those of the group that did not get the trigger cues.
+The results suggest that drivers will correctly understand the system limitations of ADS through repeated use of the proposed HMI.
+In addition, the high scores on the post-experiment comprehension test for the \textit{w/ trigger cue \& reason} group also suggest that the proposed RtI HMI had a sustained educational effect compared to the pre-educational method (i.e., the pre-instructions received by the \textit{w/o trigger cue} group).
+This finding aligns with the conclusion in~\cite{merriman2023does} which showed that the driver's training affects their mental models, \ie their comprehension of system limitations.